 Smokers are often consulted by healthcare professionals who want to support them in quitting smoking.
-While there are more former smokers than current smokers, there is still an estimated 42 million Americans addicted to cigarettes because quitting smoking is very difficult.
+While there are more former smokers than current smokers, In 2014, It was estimated that 40 million Americans were still addicted to cigarettes because quitting smoking is so difficult.

 Withdrawing from cigarettes can be such a painful endeavor that many smokers abandon their plan.
 In fact, withdrawal symptoms are the number one reason quitters return to smoking.
 Smokers may have to try to stop five or six times before they are smoke-free.
 But there are ways they can successfully stop smoking.
 Here are some recommendations for how smokers can quit their nicotine addiction.